ckyrkou/Mobilenet_Object_Detection/README.md

-# CarND Object Detection Lab

- Rapid object detection suitable for implementation in autonomous vehicles from the Udacity Self-driving Car Engineer Nanodegree.
+# Rapid object detection suitable for implementation in autonomous vehicles from the Udacity Self-driving Car Engineer Nanodegree.

 ![](assets/clip.gif)